xetxezarreta/XAI/README.md

 2 explainability methods:
 - **Model-specific (intrinsic)**: Model-specific interpretability methods are limited to specific model classes.
 Intrinsic methods are by definition model-specific.
 - **Model-agnostic (post-hoc)**: Model-agnostic methods are not tied to a particular type of ML model.
-Model-agnostic interpretationsare usually post-hoc.
+Model-agnostic interpretations are usually post-hoc.

 2 types of interpretation:
 - **Local**: Explain how and why an specific prediction was made